xor-ranavikrant/Readme/Ignite Lab.md

 ![Select Browse](media/images/imageclickBrowse.png)

-12. Return to the Azure Portal session.
+13. Return to the Azure Portal session.

-12. In the resources filter box for resources, search for **Synapse**.
+14. In the resources filter box for resources, search for **Synapse**.

-13. In the filtered results, select the Azure Synapse resource.
+15. In the filtered results, select the Azure Synapse resource.

 ![In the filtered results, select the Azure Synapse resource](media/images/image1114.png)

 *Note: You might see Synapse workspace resource name with a different suffix in your Azure Portal.*

-14. In the Open Synapse Studio tile, select the Open link.
+16. In the Open Synapse Studio tile, select the Open link.

 ![Open Synapse studio](media/images/image1115.png)

 >**Note:** Synapse Studio opens in a new web session (tab).

-15. In Synapse Studio, at the left, select the **Data** hub icon (the second from the top).
+17. In Synapse Studio, at the left, select the **Data** hub icon (the second from the top).

-16. In the **Data** pane, expand **Data Explorer Databases (Preview).**
+18. In the **Data** pane, expand **Data Explorer Databases (Preview).**

-17. Expand the **ignitekustopool** Data Explorer pool.
+19. Expand the **ignitekustopool** Data Explorer pool.

-18. Select the **ellipses** (the three dots next to the data explorer pool).
+20. Select the **ellipses** (the three dots next to the data explorer pool).
+>**Note:** If you do not see the ellipses, expand the Data pane by dragging it to the right.

 ![Expand Data Explorer Pool](media/images/image1118.png)

-19. Select the **Open in Azure Data Explorer**.
+21. Select **Open in Azure Data Explorer**.

 *This will open Azure Data Explorer in a new web session (tab).*